-Pippa Middleton And Fiance James Matthews’ Wedding Greets Kate’s Kids, Not Prince Harry’s Girlfriend Meghan??
+Pippa Middleton And Fiance James Matthews’ Wedding Welcomes Kate’s Kids, Not Prince Harry’s Girlfriend Meghan?

 The public got to know that Pippa and James have big roles for Kate Middleton’s children, Prince George and Princess Charlotte to fill in their wedding.

 “Princess Charlotte – who turns two on 2 May – will walk behind Pippa as bridesmaid, while three-year-old Prince George, will act as a page boy on the big day,” reports Elle UK.

 “At the tender age of two, Pippa’s choice of a toddler to serve as bridesmaid follows in the tradition of her sister who chose three-year-old Eliza Lopes, the Duchess of Cornwall’s granddaughter, as her youngest bridesmaid for her royal wedding.”

 While Pippa and her fiance are not of royal descent, it looks like she wants to make sure she still seems like she is in line with her sister, who will one day be Queen of England.